Fourth of July Fun Facts

 - Independence Day was not observed as a Federal Holiday until 1870.

 - Since Americans celebrate the Fourth of July with such excitement, other countries, such as Denmark, Sweden, and Portugal also celebrate our Independence Day to attract American tourists.

-- According to Nathan’s Famous Hot Dogs, four Americans decided to settle a dispute over who was the most patriotic with a hot dog eating contest.
+- According to apocrypha at Nathan’s Famous Hot Dogs, four Americans decided to settle a dispute over who was the most patriotic with a hot dog eating contest.
+That contest of legend is the inspiration for the popular annual contests that take place around Independence Day each year.
 Today, the Coney Island hot dog eating contest is one of the most well-known eating competitions.

-- The Liberty Bell hasn’t been rung since 1846.
-Since then, the bell has been tapped thirteen times by decedents of the signers of the Declaration of Independence in order to keep from worsening the crack in the bell.
+- The Liberty Bell hasn’t been truly rung since Washington's birthday in February of 1846.
+Since then, the bell is symbolically tapped thirteen times each year by decedents of the signers of the Declaration of Independence in order to keep from worsening the crack in the bell.